-Bar models were developed and used in Singapore and are an effective visual tool to help students break down, understand and solve a problem.
+Bar modelling was developed and used in Singapore and are an effective visual tool to help students break down, understand and solve a problem.
 Children need plenty of exposure to the different types of bar models before they can use them productively.

-Through maths mastery learning, children should first learn simple bar models to solve addition and subtraction maths word problems, then multiplication and division.
-Gradually they progress to being able to solve more complex maths word problems for KS2 SATs with bar models.
+Through maths mastery learning, children should first learn the simple bar model method to solve addition and subtraction maths word problems, then multiplication and division.
+Gradually as they move towards maths mastery in year 6 they progress to being able to solve more complex year 6 word problems.

 What are bar models?